Modern Slavery Act 2015

 Across the Group, we are explicitly communicating our expectations to our strategic suppliers to uphold our commitment to combatting slavery and human trafficking, and are working with suppliers to develop similar compliance programmes within their own supply chains.

 In 2017, a cross-functional and cross-divisional committee was established in the UK to drive and focus our commitment to eliminating the risk of modern slavery and establish practical and timely actions.
-In order to monitor our performance we will establish key performance indicators to be assessed and disclosed on an annual basis.
+This committee has met to monitor progress and plan future action in the UK in line with our statement commitments.

-Strategic suppliers will be encouraged to disclose their assured data in accordance with Global Reporting Initiative (GRI-4/comprehensive) an independent institution whose mission is to provide a trusted and credible framework for sustainability reporting.
+Strategic suppliers will continue to be encouraged to disclose their assured data in accordance with Global Reporting Initiative (GRI-4/comprehensive), an independent institution whose mission is to provide a trusted and credible framework for sustainability reporting.